-He shrugged, tapping his screen and opening a transfer window.
+He tapped his screen and opened a banking app.
 “How much, then?”

-Peter arched an eyebrow.
-“We all have a price, Steph.”
+He arched an eyebrow.
+“We all have a price.”

 “So what’s it gonna take?”

 Fuck.
-Nearly everyone here was tripping balls; this was an awesome opportunity to fan their collective defiance.
-And Peter knew he was on the clock; once ANOS realized these kids had gotten dosed, they’d spike the air with an aggressive counteragent.
-It’d take months before he could circumvent their stuff with something as potent as—
+Nearly everyone here was tripping balls—this was an awesome chance to fan their collective defiance.
+Peter also knew he was on the clock; once ANOS realized that their kids had gotten dosed, they’d spike the air with an aggressive counteragent.

 “Wait.”
 He scanned her setup, checking for a cup.
-“Did you drink the punch?”
+“Did you drink any punch?”

 “Um, no reason.
 Hey, I think I have something you might be interes—.”

 “Check it out.”
-He produced a baggie containing three tablets.
-“Got enlightenment in a pill…if you can handle it.”
+He held up a baggie containing three tablets.
+“Enlightenment in a pill.”

 She flipped her head, clearing hair from her lashes.
 “You know I work in nightclubs, right?
 I’ve had custom-made Molly that’s—” Her mouth dropped open.
 “Is that double O negative?”